-Popular folklore on Tenerife has it that when Saint Andrew arrived on the island to preach the gospel he arrived late, San Andres 1discovered the island’s new wine and, just to be polite, partook of it liberally before giving in to a deep sleep.
+Popular folklore on Tenerife has it that when Saint Andrew arrived on the island to preach the gospel he arrived late, discovered the island’s new wine and, just to be polite, partook of it liberally before giving in to a deep sleep.
 The story goes that local children tied pots and pans to the disciple’s clothes so that he’d wake up every time he tried to turn over.

 Fact or fable, that’s the reason why the eve of San Andrés (29th November) has hordes of children running riot around the cobbled streets of Puerto de la Cruz from about 7pm pulling long trains of string decorated with old tins and bits of metal making an almighty racket.